MajicDesigns/MD_Parola/examples/README.md

 <hr>

 **Parola_Ambulance**  Demonstrates reversed text (as if on front of an ambulance)<hr>
-**Parola_Animation_2Speed**  Program to show combination of all animations and manual setup process for animation with separate IN and OUT speeds.<hr>
+**Parola_Animation_2Speed**  Program to show combination of all animations and manual setup process for animation with different IN and OUT speeds.<hr>
 **Parola_Animation_Catalog**  Program to show full catalog of the MD_Parola animations.<hr>
 **Parola_Bluetooth_Control**  Bluetooth control of Parola text display.
 Full featured example controlling a display through a BT interface to change the display parameters and text.
 Provides control of: - Displayed message text and justification - Speed, pause time and inverted - Display intensity - Saving parameters to EEPROM - Display config reset, Arduino hardware resetA companion Android application written using the MIT Application Inventor (AI2) can be run on an Android device to communicate with the Arduino application.
 The AI2 application is included and AI2 can be found at http://ai2.appinventor.mit.edu/<hr>
 **Parola_CustomChars**  Demonstrate the use of single characters font file replacements.<hr>